gdiaz384/py3TranslateLLM/README.md

 - OpenAI's GPT.
 For now, consider:
     - [DazedMTL](//github.com/dazedanon/DazedMTLTool) - Supports OpenAI's LLM models like v3.5 Turbo, v4.0 Turbo.
 - py3TranslateLLM should (unofficially) work on older Python versions like 3.4.
+    - Older than 3.7 is tricky because dictionaries became ordered in 3.7 and the order might be important for cache.
-    - Older than 3.4 might be tricky because
+    - Older than 3.4 might be tricky because:
         - `pathlib`, which contains `Path` that is used by py3TranslateLLM to create folders, was not included in the Python standard library before 3.4.
         - Same with `pip`.
         - 3.4 already requires using an older `openpyxl` version.
 Using even older versions might incorporate even more already fixed bugs.